 Red blood cells produce nitric oxide (NO) by RBC-nitric oxide synthase.
 NO can be bound to haemoglobin or stored as nitrite.
 In hypoxic conditions NO is released inducing vasodilation and RBC deformability, helping RBCs to pass through the capillaries that are smaller (even 1 µm) than their diameter (7-8 µm).
 Plasma membrane Ca2+ pump keeps the intracellular free Ca2+ concentration on a very low level (30-60 nM), while free [Ca2+] in plasma is about 1.8 mM.
 Physical forces in capillaries activate Piezo1 protein which leads to Ca2+ influx, reducing the volume of the erythrocytes and possibly releasing ATP, which could lead to NO release from endothelial cells.

 RBCs have a role in metabolism of several drugs and PET ligands, despite having limited metabolic pathways.
-For example, acetylcholinesterases (AChEs), arylesterases, adenosine deaminase, catechol-O-methyl transferase (COMT), steroid dehydrogenase, glutathione transferases, endopeptidase, and also haemoglobin, metabolize many drugs, including L-DOPA, dopamine, epinephrine, insulin, steroid hormones, and anticancer drugs (Cossum, 1988).
+For example, acetylcholinesterases (AChEs), arylesterases, adenosine deaminase, catechol-O-methyl transferase (COMT), steroid dehydrogenase, glutathione transferases, endopeptidase, and also haemoglobin, metabolize many drugs, including L-DOPA, dopamine, adrenaline, insulin, steroid hormones, and anticancer drugs (Cossum, 1988).

 Transporters on erythrocyte membranes